AhmadALiZ14/Tetris_CPP/readme.md

            * Ability to rotate blocks
            * Shadow of a block that will tell user where block will fall
            * Next Block will also be shown to help the user
+           * Scoring : Lines Cleared and Points awarded
+           * Game Over Menu

 --Future--:

            * A bomb will fall after random time, giving player some advantages
            * A complete Menu
-           * Scoring : Live Score, High Scores
+           * Scoring : High Scores

 -----------COMPILE AND RUN-----------